Angel0po/PA4_BON-AO/README.md

 # Programming Assignment 4

 This programming assignment focuses on analyzing a dataset to extract information based on various filters.
 It involves manipulating a dataset using pandas DataFrame to perform operations like filtering, grouping, and retrieving specific records.
-It also involves visualizing information from a data set in the library of Seaborn.
+Additionally, the assignment includes visualizing the data using the Seaborn library.

 ## Table of Contents
 1. [Introduction](#introduction)